feature-image

 Lane Kiffin is winning big in recruitment

 When you have the financial backing of LSU NIL and donors, getting talent isn’t as challenging.
-The impact of those viral moments and massive NIL investments are starting to show up on the recruiting trail.
+The impact of those viral moments and massive NIL investments is now showing on the recruiting trail.

 ADVERTISEMENT

-Lane Kiffin said it himself.
-The entire city gets involved.
-Hotels, restaurants, campus staff, everything is coordinated to give the best experience possible.
+As Kiffin said, the entire city gets involved.
+They coordinate everything—hotels, restaurants, campus staff—to give the best experience possible.

 “How they felt coming here to visit was a huge part,” he said.
 “I know a lot gets played about NIL.
 A ton of them talking about a huge part of why they came here is the way that they felt on their trip here.”